Generate rather than Retrieve: Large Language Models are Strong Context Generators: Appendix

-\textsc{NLP Models Enhanced by Large Language Model Outputs.} A line of recent work has shown that relevant knowledge can be elicited from large language models, especially for those domains that lack appropriate knowledge bases with sufficient coverage~\citep{liu2022generated,fang2022leveraging}.
+A line of recent work has shown that relevant knowledge can be elicited from large language models, especially for those domains that lack appropriate knowledge bases with sufficient coverage~\citep{liu2022generated,fang2022leveraging}.
 For example, \cite{liu2022generated} proposed leveraging GPT-3 to generate relevant contexts, then providing the contexts as additional input when answering a commonsense question.
 Another line of work focused on prompting a large language model to generate a series of intermediate reasoning steps, often referred to as \textit{chain-of-thought}~\citep{wei2022chain,kojima2022large,li2022advance}.
 The prompt consists of an instruction (e.g., Let's think step by step!), a few demonstrations that are fixed for each task, and a new-question placeholder.
-The demonstrations are human-written, and each consists of a question in the style of the task and a series of intermediate reasoning steps that is helpful for answering the question.
-None of the existing work explores knowledge-intensive tasks.
+The demonstrations are human-written, and each consists of a question in the style of the task and a series of intermediate reasoning steps that is helpful for answering the question. {Our work does not require any human annotation, but adds to this line of work of leveraging model generated text to guide further generations.
+In our case, we apply this approach to knowledge-intensive tasks, which have not been explored by previous work.}